Umang20027172/Portofolio_Semantic/task_distribution.md

 We began by strategizing how our system should function and then divided the tasks accordingly.
 Throughout 4-5 meetings, we collaborated, shared our progress, and integrated our work into a complete end product and presentation.

--  Arun  handled text extraction from PDFs.
+-  Arun  handled collecting dataset and feature extraction using different methods.
 -  Blesson  was responsible for text preprocessing.
 -  Umang  worked on integrating all components, developing the Streamlit application, and deploying it.